 Litigation, Government Investigations, and Criminal Defense

 Ms. Gerzhoy represents plaintiffs and defendants in civil and criminal litigation matters.
 At the district court level, Ms. Gerzhoy has represented clients through all stages of litigation from the initial complaint through discovery and trial.
 At the appellate level, Ms. Gerzhoy has delivered oral argument and drafted merits briefs in state and federal courts of appeals.
-Her recent experience includes:

 Legal Ethics and Malpractice

 Ms. Gerzhoy represents lawyers and law firms in disciplinary investigations and prosecutions.
 She has handled matters in front of the District of Columbia’s Board on Professional Responsibility, the U.S. Patent and Trademark Office’s Office of Enrollment and Discipline, the District of Columbia’s Committee on Unauthorized Practice of Law, and the U.S. District Court for the District of Columbia’s Committee on Grievances.

 Ms. Gerzhoy was recently appointed by the D.C.
 Bar Board of Governors to serve on the D.C.
 Bar Rules of Professional Conduct Review Committee which reviews the Rules of Professional Conduct for possible revisions and amendments.
 She writes frequently on developments in legal ethics and her work has been published by Bloomberg Law, Law360, and Jurist, among others.
 She currently serves on the Membership Committee of the District of Columbia’s Women’s Bar Association and has served on the Junior Board of the D.C.
 Volunteer Lawyers Project.